-- 5 During 2021-22, the Department will: - plan for the commissioning of customs clearance services for passengers at Heung Yuen Wai Boundary Control Point following the commissioning of the cargo clearance facilities of the control point on 26 August 2020; - plan for the provision of 24-hour customs clearance services for passengers at Shenzhen Bay Control Point following the provision of 24-hour cargo clearance services since 10 December 2020; - continue to maintain effective licensing control and supervision of MSOs under the AMLO and step up investigation and prosecution of customs-related money laundering offences to enhance the effectiveness of Hong Kong's anti-money laundering and counter-terrorist financing regime; - continue to operate the Trade Single Window (TSW) Operation Office to deliver the service under TSW Phase 1 which provides an electronic platform for submission of the relevant types of business-to-government trade documents covered by Phase 1; - continue to take proactive action against smuggling activities through intelligence-based operations and closer co-operation with the authorities of the Mainland and other places; - continue to improve clearance services to facilitate efficient passenger and cargo flows across the boundary; - continue to closely monitor the operation of the electronic Road Cargo System to ensure efficient and effective clearance of cross-boundary goods vehicles; - continue to ensure smooth operation of the Inter-modal Transhipment Facilitation Scheme, whereby cargoes involving inter-modal transfer (e.g. from land to air and sea) will only be subject to customs inspection at either the point of exit or entry in Hong Kong; - continue to work with the Mainland authorities to promote the utilisation of Single E-lock Scheme, ensure its smooth operation and explore setting up more clearance points in the Mainland, so as to enhance customs clearance efficiency for cross-border inter-modal cargoes by reducing repeated inspections by Hong Kong and Guangdong customs authorities; - continue to promote the Free Trade Agreement (FTA) Transhipment Facilitation Scheme to enable traders to enjoy tariff reductions in the Mainland and its FTA partners for trade in goods between them passing through Hong Kong; and - continue to promote and develop the Hong Kong Authorized Economic Operator Programme and further extend Hong Kong's network of mutual recognition arrangements with other economies, such that accredited Hong Kong companies may enjoy facilitation such as reduced inspection and prioritised clearance in Hong Kong and more economies.
+- 5 During 2022-23, the Department will: - plan for the provision of customs clearance service for passengers upon the commissioning of two new clearance facilities at the Hong Kong International Airport (HKIA) namely the HKIA Lounge and Intermodal Transfer Terminal; - plan for the introduction of a registration regime for dealers in precious metals and stones under the AMLO; - plan for the commissioning of customs clearance services for passengers at Heung Yuen Wai Boundary Control Point following the commissioning of the cargo clearance facilities of the control point on 26 August 2020; - plan for the provision of 24-hour customs clearance services for passengers at Shenzhen Bay Control Point following the provision of 24-hour cargo clearance services since 10 December 2020; - continue to maintain effective licensing control and supervision of MSOs under the AMLO and step up investigation and prosecution of customs-related money laundering offences to enhance the effectiveness of Hong Kong's anti-money laundering and counter-terrorist financing regime; - continue to operate the Trade Single Window (TSW) Operation Office to deliver and develop the services under respectively TSW Phases 1 and 2 which provide an electronic platform for submission of the relevant types of business-to-government trade documents; - continue to take proactive action against smuggling activities through intelligence-based operations and closer co-operation with the authorities of the Mainland and other places; - continue to improve clearance services to facilitate efficient passenger and cargo flows across the boundary; - continue to closely monitor the operation of the electronic Road Cargo System to ensure efficient and effective clearance of cross-boundary goods vehicles; - continue to ensure smooth operation of the Intermodal Transhipment Facilitation Scheme, whereby cargoes involving intermodal transfer (e.g. from land to air and sea) will only be subject to customs inspection at either the point of exit or entry in Hong Kong; - continue to work with the Mainland authorities to promote the utilisation of Single E-lock Scheme, ensure its smooth operation and explore setting up more clearance points in the Mainland, so as to enhance customs clearance efficiency for cross-border intermodal cargoes by reducing repeated inspections by Hong Kong and Guangdong customs authorities; - continue to promote the Free Trade Agreement (FTA) Transhipment Facilitation Scheme to enable traders to enjoy tariff reductions in the Mainland and its FTA partners for trade in goods between them passing through Hong Kong; and - continue to promote and develop the Hong Kong Authorized Economic Operator Programme and further extend Hong Kong's network of mutual recognition arrangements with other economies, such that accredited Hong Kong companies may enjoy facilitation such as reduced inspection and prioritised clearance in Hong Kong and more economies.